 The most photographed event in the World takes place during the first half of October every year (October 2-10, 2021), and it’s something that every family should try to attend at least once.
 This colorful event is the International Balloon Fiesta in Albuquerque, New Mexico.

 Just think about how excited your kids get when they see a hot air balloon floating in the sky, now picture their excitement at seeing hundreds of hot air balloons floating right above their heads.
-Last year there were 588 registered balloons at the Fiesta.
+In 2019, there were 588 registered balloons at the Fiesta.
 While they don’t all fly at once, the majority of them participate in the Balloon Glow and Mass Ascension, and they put on quite a show.

 The Fiesta is a fun event, and isn’t a long October weekend spent in New Mexico a great mini vacation?
 Your family can attend the Fiesta in the early morning or evening hours and then explore the surrounding area the rest of the time.